 Metered kilowatt hour consumption shall be used to assign electricity costs.
 If separate meter readings are not available, the charge shall be based on the proportion of auxiliary space to total space; the charge shall also recognize type of use (e.g., kitchens consume more electricity than offices).
 Fuel/steam costs shall be charged using metered consumption and/or the proportion of auxiliary space to total space.
 Sewer and water shall be charged using metered consumption, and the relationship of auxiliary space to total space.
 High use areas may use dedicated submetering.

 VI.
 Exceptions and Compliance

-Additional exemptions may be allowed where demonstrated need exists, but only with advanced approval of the UW System Vice President for Finance.
+Additional exemptions may be allowed where demonstrated need exists, but only with advanced approval of the UW System Vice President for Finance and Administration.
 The basic criteria shall be: programs designated as auxiliary by SYS 316, Auxiliary Enterprises Support Services Chargebacks are charged for fuels and utilities; programs funded by a combination of user and segregated fees are to prorate the charge; programs and support services funded by segregated fees are nonauxiliary in purpose, and therefore exempt from charge; and programs/facilities designated student services by SYS 316, Auxiliary Enterprises Support Services Chargebacks are exempt from charge (e.g., health services).
 Refer to Section I of SYS 316, Auxiliary Enterprises Support Services Chargebacks Appendix 1, Program/Activity Assignments, for additional explanation.

 Institutions are expected to review and periodically confirm compliance, substantiate the validity of charges to the auxiliaries, substantiate the validity of exemptions for nonauxiliaries and adhere to cost accounting principles in the assignment of costs.
 Documentation to support these reports should be filed at a location determined by the institution and should be audited periodically by the institution internal auditor.